-- (A) That tribal law provisions that are the same as California law shall govern all claims of harassment, retaliation, or employment discrimination arising out of the claimant's employment in, in connection with, or relating to the operation of, the Gaming Operation, Gaming Facility or Gaming Activities; provided that California law governing punitive damages need not be a part of the ordinance.
-Nothing in this provision shall be construed as a submission of the Tribe to the jurisdiction of the California Department of Fair Employment and Housing or the California Fair Employment and Housing Commission, or any successor agencies thereto. - (B) That a claimant shall have one hundred eighty (180) days from the date that an alleged discriminatory act occurred to file a written notice with the Tribe that he or she has suffered prohibited harassment, retaliation, or employment discrimination. - (C) That, in the exercise of its sovereignty, the Tribe expressly waives, and also waives its right to assert, sovereign immunity with respect to the dispute resolution processes expressly authorized in this section 12.3, subdivision (f) relating to claims for harassment, retaliation, or employment discrimination, as described in subdivision (f)(2)(G), below, but only up to the greater of three million dollars (\$3,000,000) or the limits of the employment practices liability insurance policy referenced in subdivision (f)(1) above; provided, however, such waiver shall not be deemed to waive or otherwise limit the Tribe's sovereign immunity for any portion of the claim that exceeds three million dollars (\$3,000,000) or the insurance policy limits, whichever is greater. - (D) The ordinance shall allow for the claim to be resolved either in the Tribe's tribal court system, once a tribal court system is established, or by a three (3)-member tribal claims commission consisting of one tribal government representative and at least one (1) non-tribal member.
-No member of the commission may be employed by the Gaming Facility or Gaming Operation.
-Resolution of the dispute before the tribal court system or tribal claims commission shall be at no cost to the claimant (excluding claimant's attorney's fees).'
+- (A) That tribal law provisions consistent with California law shall govern all employee claims of harassment, retaliation, or employment discrimination arising out of the claimant's employment in, in connection with, or relating to the operation of, the Gaming Operation, Gaming Facility, or Gaming Activities; provided that punitive damages need not be a part of the employment discrimination complaint ordinance.
+Except as provided in subdivision (f)(4)(H), nothing in this provision shall be construed as a submission of the Tribe to the jurisdiction of a non-tribal governmental adjudicative body or arbitrator, the state or federal courts, or to the California Department of Fair Employment and Housing or the California Fair Employment and Housing Commission, or any successor agencies thereto. - (B) That a claimant shall have one hundred eighty (180) days from the date that an alleged discriminatory act occurred to file a written notice with the Tribe that he or she has suffered prohibited harassment, retaliation, or employment discrimination. - (C) That, in the exercise of its sovereignty, the Tribe expressly waives, and also waives its right to assert, its sovereign immunity with respect to the dispute resolution processes expressly authorized in the employment discrimination complaint ordinance and this subdivision (f) relating to claims for harassment, retaliation, or employment discrimination, but only up to the three million dollars (\$3,000,000) of insurance coverage under the above-referenced employment practices liability insurance policy; provided, however, such waiver shall not be deemed to waive or otherwise limit the Tribe's sovereign immunity for dispute resolution before any non-tribal entity, except as provided in subdivision (f)(4)(H) and any portion of the claim that exceeds three million dollars (\$3,000,000) of insurance coverage. - (D) The employment discrimination complaint ordinance shall allow for the claim to be resolved in the first instance, either in the Tribe's tribal court system, once a tribal court system with jurisdiction over such subject matter is established, or until a tribal court system is established, by a three (3)-member tribal claims commission consisting of one (1) tribal government representative and at least one (1) commissioner who is not a member of the Tribe.
+The tribal court system or tribal claims commission must afford the claimant with a dispute resolution process that incorporates the essential elements of fairness and due process.
+No member of the tribal court system or tribal claims commission may be employed by the Gaming Facility or the Gaming Operation.
+Resolution of the dispute before the tribal court system or tribal claims commission shall be at no cost to the claimant (excluding claimant's attorney's fees).
+The adjudication, including any appeal, shall take place on the Tribe's Indian lands, or at another location within the County.